 - Southern Association of Independent Schools

 We are constantly expanding our content, so please check back!

-Quick checklist of benefits to look for in a homeschool program:
+Quick checklist of benefits to look for in accredited Christian schools or homeschool programs:

 1. Accredited and has a school number for college entrance exams and FAFSA.

 3. Multiple curriculum formats in case of a need to switch formats for success.